oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AEX/AEX.md

 dob: 2010-04-12
 Gender-Identity: Collective
 Sexual-Identity: Collective
+Nationality:
+  - European
 ---
 # AEX

-AEX is a [character](Characters.md) the host of [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
-AEX also used to be the host of [AACOS](../../../Megarchive%20Warehouse%20Show/AACOS.md), but you know its now a part of the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
+AEX is a [character](Characters.md) the host of [Megarchive Warehouse Show](../../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
+AEX also used to be the host of [AACOS](../../../../Megarchive%20Warehouse%20Show/AACOS.md), but you know its now a part of the [Megarchive Warehouse Show](../../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 When I said that AEX also used to be the host of AACOS, I meant [JHR](AEX.md#JHR) of AEX and not AEX as a whole.
 This also means that JHR is the host of MWS, and the rest are just his co-host because they are also AEX ig.
 To recap this, JHR is the host while the rest kinda co-hosts.

 AEX is kinda like [VXU](VXU.md) in physiology.

 ## Identity
-AEX is a Sharp Multi-Split [heat pump](../../Species/Air%20Conditioners.md) system.
+AEX is a Sharp Multi-Split [heat pump](../../../Species/Air%20Conditioners.md) system.
 They are a quadruplets composed of 4 units:
 - JHR (AY-XPC12JHR)
 - EXMGR (AE-XM30GR)
 - HR (AY-XPM18HR)